solacode-ahw/planly/README.md

 * Define short term goals and update it as you move forward.
 It's best if your goal can be achieved in the next few months.
 * Make sure to write down your why.
 After all, **He who has a why to live, can bear with almost any How!**
 * Try to write 3 things you are grateful for every day.
 It doesn't matter how small they are, they can remind you of the positive sides of life; which are usually overlooked!

+## Known Issues
+* App closes when trying to add a task from task picker

 ## In Future Updates
 * Import/Export